 As always, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 The Strap & Buckle

-The watch is fitted with a new Brown Alligator strap and matching gold-plated Rolex buckle.
+The watch is fitted with a new brown Alligator strap and gold-plated Rolex buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of straps if you wish here.

 Box and Papers

 Although there is no original paperwork with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating the watch to c1948.

 Detailed particulars will be included with our purchase receipt for your interest and security.
 A separate insurance valuation for the replacement value of this watch will be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than 100% genuine, authentic and original, a full refund will be given at any time”.

 The Rolex presentation box shown in the photographs is included with this watch.

 This is a truly rare and collectable example of a c1948 vintage Rolex hand-wound watch which is ready to wear and completely practical for everyday use.
 If treated with care, it will make an excellent investment or heirloom piece and even though vintage gold Rolex prices have risen markedly recently, we still feel good examples such as this are still undervalued.
 As each year goes by and the world market for vintage gold Rolex watches continues to expand, prices will continue to climb ever higher.